dzekelid/alerts/_listings/pingometer/alerts-targets-get.md

 ---
 swagger: "2.0"
 info:
-  title: Alerts API
+  title: Alerts API Alerts Targets
-  description: The Alerts API.
+  description: Gets a list of all alert targets that are visible to you as a customer.
   version: 1.0.0
 host: api.serverdensity.io.
 schemes: